HyFlex combines remote technology with on-campus learning, allowing for safe, socially distant face-to-face instruction.

 Examples of HyFlex strategies include:

-- Meeting a portion of the class on-campus while a portion learns online, and then rotating.
+- Meeting a portion of the class on-campus while a portion attends online (via video-conferencing), and then rotating.

 - “Flipping” the classroom so that lectures, readings, and other learning materials are delivered online, freeing up onsite time for activities.

 - Delivering content online and meeting onsite for tests and exams during the scheduled course time slot or at a predetermined time.

 Like Remote courses, students are not assessed online fees and faculty do not need to be ULearn Certified through the Office of Distance Learning to teach HyFlex courses.